Skip to main content

 With 2-5 Gbps fiber plans becoming more common, the UDM Pro's 3.5 Gbps IDS/IPS ceiling may limit headroom on faster connections.
 If your ISP plan exceeds 3 Gbps and you want full IDS/IPS enabled, the Pro Max is the more practical choice.

-Does the Pro Max Offer Better Surveillance Storage?
+Does the Dream Machine Pro Max Offer Better Surveillance Storage?

-Yes — the Pro Max provides RAID-protected dual drive bays and a dedicated 128GB detection SSD, while the standard Pro has a single unprotected bay.
+The Pro Max provides RAID 1 dual drive bays and a dedicated 128GB detection SSD.
+The standard Pro has a single unprotected bay with no built-in detection storage.

 RAID Protection vs Single Drive